EZ-Robotics/EZ-Site/projects/2023-03-30-ez-template/index.md

 </TabItem>
 </Tabs>

 3.x of EZ-Template will also include a complete redo of all function names.
 Function names previously were made by what made the most sense to me.
 Need to set the drive to move using PID?  `.set_drive_pid`.
-This makes sense in english, but while I was working with [LVGL](https://lvgl.io/) I realized the benefit of naming in order of what you're looking for.
+This makes sense in English, but while I was working with [LVGL](https://lvgl.io/) I realized the benefit of naming in order of what you're looking for.
 So now it'd be `.pid_drive_set`.
 If you're looking to see everything you can do with PID on the drive, if you type `.pid_drive_` autocomplete will show you everything.
 This makes autocomplete a more more useful tool when you don't know everything you can do in the library.

 ### Features
 - renamed functions